indivorg/theme/README.md

 ▶ yarn dev
 ```

-This starts a Next.js instance.
-We've laid out all components from Theme UI, so
+The command above starts a Next.js instance.
+We've laid out all components from
-you can easily stylize these with the theme (with hot reload etc.).
+Theme UI, so you can easily stylize these with the theme (with hot reload etc.).